Integrated library system: 1970s–1980s: the early integrated library system

 The 1970s can be characterized by improvements in computer storage, as well as in telecommunications.
 As a result of these advances, "turnkey systems on microcomputers", known more commonly as integrated library management systems (ILS) finally appeared.
 These systems included necessary hardware and software which allowed the connection of major circulation tasks, including circulation control and overdue notices.
 As the technology developed, other library tasks could be accomplished through ILS as well, including acquisition, cataloguing, reservation of titles, and monitoring of serials.

 1990s–2000s: the growth of the Internet

-With the evolution of the Internet throughout the 1990s and into the 2000s, ILSs began allowing users to more actively engage with their libraries through an OPACs and online web-based portals.
+With the evolution of the Internet throughout the 1990s and into the 2000s, ILSs began allowing users to more actively engage with their libraries through OPACs and online web-based portals.
 Users could log into their library accounts to reserve or renew books, as well as authenticate themselves for access to library-subscribed online databases.
 Education for librarians responded with new focus on systems analysis.
 Inevitably, during this time, the ILS market grew exponentially.
 By 2002, the ILS industry averaged sales of approximately US$500 million annually, compared to just US$50 million in 1982.